 By absolute chance1, when the news broke, I was working on a job with a colleague who knew the whereabouts of a portable MINI-680 industrial Geiger counter.
 Intent to learn more, we headed off to see this instrument and in the following days we kept up with it’s daily readings that continued to be taken for over a month.
 They were all taken in the early evening and at the exact same position in the middle of an open grassy field.

 In the MINI-680 operator’s manual, to my surprise, I noticed a schematic, it was the counter’s circuit diagram.
 This took me right back to the early sixties when, as a kid of eleven, when I had built a Geiger counter from a design in a monthly Wireless World magazine.
 I used a second hand Geiger tube obtained on a London visit from an army surplus store.
-Fortunately, despite learning a lot, I never succeeded in getting my circuit to work, as looking back and remembering the circuit, had I succeeded I would likely have electrocuted myself, maybe fatally !!
+Fortunately, despite learning a lot, I never succeeded in getting my circuit to work, as looking back and remembering the circuit, had I succeeded I would likely have electrocuted myself, probably fatally with 1500 volts DC !!

 It was a Saturday, three or four days after the start of the daily monitoring of the gamma background, when rain falling on that day brought with it radioactive debris.
 We saw gamma readings increase by around eighty percent and they remained that high for a couple of weeks.
 Then readings dropped to around fifty percent above normal (the baseline of readings taken long before), plateauing for a further couple of weeks until rain had washed the radioactive contaminants into the damp soil.
 We soon realised water in the soil acted as a mask, attenuating the gamma rays.
 After a month readings had pretty much dropped back to their normal baseline level.